 Parish at a Glance

 WA Parish’s owner, NRG, owns seven coal plants totaling nearly eight gigawatts of electric generating capacity.
 A gigawatt is a unit of electric power equal to one billion watts.
 WA Parish produces 3.65 gigawatts of energy a day from four natural gas units and four coal units.
-Parish’s coal units produce 2,697 megawatts (a megawatt is a unit of electric power equal to one million watts) of energy and consume 36,000 tons of locally mined coal each day.
+Parish’s coal units produce 2,697 megawatts (1 megawatt can power about 200 homes in Texas) of energy and consume 36,000 tons of locally mined coal each day.